 Step 7: Listing Your Categories

 I will now list the categories on the left of the homepage.
 I will create several instances of a div styled with the Bootstrap classes and the WordPress function wp_list_categories();.

 <div class="panel panel-default panel-body"> <div> <div> <ul> <?php wp_list_categories('orderby=name&title_li='); ?> </ul> </div> </div> </div>

 This will list the categories by name with a nice hover effect.

-the_author(); will fetch the username of the author of the post.
-We can use it to dynamically display the name of author with every post.
+WordPress functions the_author(); and fetch the username of the author of the post.
+We can use it to dynamically display the name of the author with every post.

-Once you have complete everything successfully, you will have a page like the one you see in the image shown above.
+Once you have completed everything successfully, you will have a page like the one you see in the image shown above.

 In case you need any help, just post a comment below and I will get back to you.

 Start Growing with Cloudways Today!

 We never compromise on performance, security, and support.